What is a pedigree dog?

 - What field and show titles they have won.

-- Whether they were imported from another country.
+- If they were imported from another country.

-- Whether they are health tested and registered with the Orthopedic Foundation for Animals.
+- If they are health tested and registered with the Orthopedic Foundation for Animals.

 - And even what color they were.

-Unsurprisingly, because being a pedigree dog means having proved they place in an exclusive record, and it comes with a certificate, lots of people also assume it is a mark of quality as well.
+Being a pedigree dog means having proved they place in an exclusive record, and it comes with a certificate.
+So, lots of people also assume it is a mark of quality as well.

 Disadvantages Of A Pedigree Dog